teddykladdkak/raid-message/README.md

 ## Todo
 * Clean "raids.json" at the days end.
 * Allows users to see who said they are coming.
-* Push notifications (probably only android and computer due to iOS do not support this at this time).
 * Test and debug image to text.
 * Load all files from server..
 (After debug)
 * Make setting for users to only show gyms in a specific area.